msudol/Web-Application-Attack-Datasets/README.md

 ## Data Conversion

 The data provided needs to be of value to machine learning applications, in this case Weka.
 So the datasets need to be converted to .arff format.
-Additionally, parts of the data would need to be parsed out, and example tuple from the original dataset for CSIC anonalous traffic looks like this.
+Additionally, parts of the data would need to be parsed out, an example tuple from the original dataset for CSIC anonalous traffic looks like this.

 ```
 POST http://localhost:8080/tienda1/publico/anadir.jsp HTTP/1.1